Action needed: Summary

 People need to face up to the truth and approach it with rational collaboration.

 Timescale of cuts in emissionsThe timescale for the emission cuts needed is given by the United Nations SR15 report, i.e. halving global greenhouse gas emissions by 2030, except that for several reasons, reductions in the UK needs to be faster:

 - worsening climate data since the data considerd in the SR15 report

 - legacy emissions

 The type of target is crucial.
-There is currently a lot of discussion about the date at which we will reach zero CO2 emissions (or net-zero), but this is an opportunity for prevarification if there is no discussion about how fast to reduce emissions this year, next year, and so on.
+There is currently a lot of discussion about the date at which the country will reach zero CO2 emissions (or net-zero), but this is an opportunity for prevarification if there is no discussion about how fast to reduce emissions this year, next year, and so on.

-Urgent action is needed from all elements of society.
+Urgent action is needed from all elements of society: